lucpod/ticketless/lessons/08-worker-lambda/README.md

 coming from the outside.

-Ideally we don't want to embed these parameters directly in our `template.yaml`, but have some facility to inject them from the outside at deploy time, maybe from environment variables.
+Ideally we don't want to embed these parameters directly in our `template.yaml`, but have some facility to inject them from the outside at deploy time, maybe from local environment variables.

-Turns out that in SAM (and in Cloudformation), there is the concept of generic parameters.
+Turns out that in SAM (and in Cloudformation), there is a concept of "generic parameters".

 That's how we can add all the parameters we need for this lesson in our `template.yaml`: